WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::danger
 NO!!!
-Without knowledge of your password, even when you have the wallet file and recovery words, you CANNOT spend your bitcoin!
+Without knowledge of your passphrase, even when you have the wallet file and recovery words, you CANNOT spend your bitcoin!
 :::

-When creating a new wallet, after labeling it properly, the next step is to select a long and random password.
+When creating a new wallet, after labeling it properly, the next step is to select a long and random passphrase.
-Every time you want to spend your coins from Wasabi, you MUST provide this password.
+Every time you want to spend your coins from Wasabi, you MUST provide this passphrase.
-So even if you have these words securely engraved in metal, without the password, you cannot restore the backup of your wallet.
+So even if you have these words securely engraved in metal, without the passphrase, you cannot restore the backup of your wallet.

 :::tip
-Always back up your mnemonic recovery words, and your password in two separate secure locations.
+Always back up your mnemonic recovery words, and your passphrase in two separate secure locations.
 :::

 ### Why BIP 38?